gnugat/gnugat.github.io/_carew/posts/2015-03-25-sf-ws-part-3-3-consuming-remote.md

     ./bin/phpspec run

-It constructs a `Request` object, gives it to `RequestHandler` and then return the `Repsonse`'s body:
+It constructs a `Request` object, gives it to `RequestHandler` and then returns the `Response`'s body:

 ```php
 <?php